mohitkhemchandani/OSCP_BIBLE/README.md

 # OSCP_BIBLE
-This is a bible for OSCP related stuff.
-It will include all the resources, writeups, bookmarks related to OSCP preparation and many more.
-Gathered all the OSCP related bookmarks, resources and writeups and I added them in a single repo.
+I created a single repository for all the stuff related to OSCP.
+My aim is to share all the resources, bookmarks, writeups, notes, cheatsheets etc. with all.
+You will find all the things at one place.
+If there is anything that you want to add you can suggest me.

 ## Resources
 https://github.com/Elinpf/OSCP-survival-guide